-The RSEI Chronic Human Health model is a screening-level tool that assesses the potential impact of TRI releases from pounds-based, hazard-based, and risk-related perspectives.
+The RSEI model is a screening-level tool that assesses the potential impact of TRI releases from pounds-based, hazard-based, and risk-related perspectives.
 A basic outline of the modeling approach is illustrated in Exhibit 2.1.

-Three main components are used in the model to calculate results:1
+Three main components are used in the model to calculate results:9

-- The Toxics Release Inventory (TRI), maintained by EPA, provides the data on the quantity of chemicals released to air, water, on-site disposal facilities, and transferred to off-site facilities for the more than 600 toxic chemicals that are listed on the TRI.
+- The TRI, maintained by EPA, provides the data on the quantity of chemicals released to air, water, on-site disposal facilities, and transferred to off-site facilities for the more than 600 toxic chemicals that are listed on the TRI.
 Reporting by facilities to the TRI began in 1987, and has continued each year since then (RSEI uses TRI reporting data beginning in 1988).
+RSEI Version 2.1.5 contains TRI data for reporting years 1996 through 2005.
+Data for reporting years 1988 through 1995 are updated every year and are available upon request.
 Releases are reported in pounds per year. - Toxicity weights are assigned to each chemical for which adequate data are available.
 These weights are assigned using quantitative toxicity values developed by EPA scientists and additional qualitative assessments, as described below. - Exposure and population modeling are performed for the air and surface water pathways to model the movement of each chemical release through the environment to the exposed population.
 A surrogate dose, the amount of chemical that a human contacts, is estimated.
 The estimation of a surrogate dose allows comparisons across pathways.
 Then the population exposed to each release is estimated using U.S. Decennial Census data.